jemilianosf/rotation-west/docs/log.md

   - Change colors
 - DESeq with seacr peaks

-- Annotate peaks with ChIPseeker
+#2022-03-19
+- Annotation of DESeq2 diff binding seacr peaks in vitro in results/zic_cutnrun_deseq.Rmd
+- Started DESeq2 chip analysis

+- Left to do: general ChIPseeker of all peaks (seacr and macs2)

+#2022-03-19